jacobyang13/capitalOne/readme.md

 Methods and Reasoning:
 1. Visualize the data: The neighborhoods that were used in the graphs were determined by the neighborhood.csv file.
 In listings.csv there were many more neighborhoods available, however, I decided to choose the 37 from the neighborhood.csv file.
 Additionally, I did not account for outliers such as extreme min's and max's or proper large enough data sets.
-Therefore, some data may not be accurate as either they will be skewed by extremely small or large numbers or there will only be 3 listings for a certain neighborhood.
+Therefore, some data may not be accurate as either they will be skewed by extremely small or large numbers or there would only be 3 listings for a certain neighborhood.